If you are seeing this for the first time, be sure to check out Part 1 for the first half of the story.

-With that out of the way, I want to repeat that this was an experiment.
-Why am I saying this again?
-Well, I guess it's because my final liqueur ended up a little different than I expected.
-So, without further ado, here's the rest of the story:
+With that out of the way, we want to repeat that this was an experiment.
+Why are we saying this again?
+Well, it’s because our final liqueur ended up a little different than we expected.
+So, without further ado, here’s the rest of the story:

 Strain, Filter and Repeat

-, or experimenting with some other unusual homemade concoction, I find that investing a little more effort in the filtration pays dividends in the quality and often clarity of the final product.
+Whether we are making a liqueur such as our limoncello, doing a vodka infusion, or experimenting with some other unusual homemade concoction, we find that investing a little more effort in the filtration pays dividends in the quality and often clarity of the final product.
 The cranberry liqueur was no exception.
-Continuing where I left off, the next step in this process was opening the infusion jar and pouring the liquid through a fine mesh strainer.
-I needed to do this in sections because my strainer is not very big.
-After pouring most of the liquid through and about half of the berry chunks, I began pressing the pieces with the back of a spoon to squeeze any remaining juice from them.
-I then transferred the chunks to a plate lined with cheesecloth.
-Finally, the remaining pieces of cranberries were poured into the strainer and I could rinse out the jar.
+Continuing where we left off, the next step in this process was opening the infusion jar and pouring the liquid through a fine mesh strainer.
+We needed to do this in sections because our strainer is not very big.
+After pouring most of the liquid through and about half of the berry chunks, we began pressing the pieces with the back of a spoon to squeeze any remaining juice from them.
+We then transferred the chunks to a plate lined with cheesecloth.
+Finally, the remaining pieces of cranberries were poured into the strainer and so we could rinse out the jar.

-This left me with a nice portion of high-alcohol cranberry extract and a pile of berry chunks on cheesecloth.
-After rolling the cheesecloth into a sort of burrito, I was able to twist and squeeze every last drop of extract from them.
-I believe this is an important step because the strongest flavors are likely right next to the fruit, if not locked up inside.
-Having discarded the fruit, I was left with a deep red extract.
+This left us with a nice portion of high-alcohol cranberry extract and a pile of berry chunks on cheesecloth.
+After rolling the cheesecloth into a sort of burrito, we were able to twist and squeeze every last drop of extract from them.
+This is an important step because the strongest flavors are likely right next to the fruit, if not locked up inside.
+Having discarded the fruit, we were left with a deep red extract.
 What looked a lot like fresh squeezed cranberry juice was deceptively high in alcohol and still contained a lot of tiny fruit particles.

-If you have read a few of my other recipes, this should be pretty familiar, because the next steps involve finer filtration.
-The fine mesh strainer is a good start, but I like to filter everything I make like this through a coffee filter.
-However, if I jump directly to the coffee filter now, it will take hours to drain through.
-That's because the larger particles tend to clog a fine filter very quickly and stop the flow.
-My solution is simple: paper towels.
-By starting the filtration using a paper towel, I am getting most of the big stuff out.
-I usually pass the extract through paper towels twice, discarding the paper with each pass.
-By the time I am ready to use a coffee filter, most of the particles have been removed and the liquid drains through very quickly.
-This leaves me with a very clear extract.
+If you have read a few of our other recipes, this should be pretty familiar, because the next steps involve finer filtration.
+The fine mesh strainer is a good start, but we like to filter everything we make like this through a coffee filter.
+However, if we jump directly to the coffee filter now, it will take hours to drain through.
+That’s because the larger particles tend to clog a fine filter very quickly and stop the flow.
+The solution is simple: paper towels.
+By starting the filtration using a paper towel, we are getting most of the big stuff out.
+We usually pass the extract through paper towels twice, discarding the paper with each pass.
+By the time we are ready to use a coffee filter, most of the particles have been removed and the liquid drains through very quickly.
+This leaves us with a very clear extract.

 Testing, 1, 2, 3

 The final step involves cutting the alcohol to a reasonable level with water and adding sugar to sweeten the liqueur.
-I can accomplish both by using a simple syrup which is nothing more than sugar dissolved in water.
+We can accomplish both by using a simple syrup which is nothing more than sugar dissolved in water.
 The big question is how much?
-This is where my experiment took a turn toward the unexpected.
-I had originally thought I would need to cut the alcohol by about a factor of four, and based on other recipes, do so with a 1:1 simple syrup.
-In other words, I would mix equal portions of sugar and water, then mix this syrup with my extract at a ratio of about 4:1.
-Since I always have simple syrup around for cocktails (and you should too) this was easy to test.
-I started by measuring 1/4 ounce of extract and adding 1 ounce of my simple syrup.
+This is where the experiment took a turn toward the unexpected.
+We had originally thought we would need to cut the alcohol by about a factor of four, and based on other recipes, do so with a 1:1 simple syrup.
+In other words, we would mix equal portions of sugar and water, then mix this syrup with my extract at a ratio of about 4:1.
+Since we always have simple syrup around for cocktails (and you should too) this was easy to test.
+It started by measuring 1/4 ounce of extract and adding 1 ounce of my simple syrup.
 The result was disappointing.
 Not only did this taste far too sweet—it lost almost every indication of cranberry flavor.
-I quickly realized that while I had originally added 2 cups of alcohol to my berries, I had squeezed even more extract from them!
-I was diluting my mixture too much.
+We quickly realized that while we had originally added 2 cups of alcohol to the berries, we had squeezed even more extract from them!
+This was diluting the mixture too much.

-I followed with a series of tests, each with a different ratio of extract to syrup.
-What surprised me was that in order to maintain a cranberry flavor, I did not need to add nearly as much sugar as I expected.
+We followed with a series of tests, each with a different ratio of extract to syrup.
+What surprised us was that in order to maintain a cranberry flavor, we did not need to add nearly as much sugar as expected.
 The allspice and lemon peel were hardly noticeable which is probably okay, but the bitterness of the cranberries was only apparent at higher concentrations of alcohol.
-In other words, my ideal combination put my extract at half strength, with the other half being a half strength simple syrup!
-Your milage may vary, and had I used a lower proof spirit like vodka, I might have needed to use double strength syrup.
-In any case, you need to taste your results and do a few basic tests like I did.
+In other words, an ideal combination put the extract at half strength, with the other half being a half strength simple syrup!
+Your milage may vary, and had we used a lower proof spirit like vodka, we might have needed to use double strength syrup.
+In any case, you need to taste your results and do a few basic tests like we did.
 Mixing up a strong 2:1 syrup with 2 parts sugar and 1 part water makes it easy to build a series of tests using the same amount of extract and varying the amount of water and syrup.
 After careful measurements, you can zero in on what you like best.
-At long last, here's my final recipe:
+At long last, here’s our final recipe:

 Experimental Cranberry Liqueur